ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *For example, the contract and the order can be combined into a single document for a single transaction.
 However, there must be a legal framework in place to provide context for monies that are exchanged and settled.
 The functional part of the contract forms the basis of a Baseline Protocol Implementation (BPI) defined in section [2.6 Baseline Protocol Instance](#26-baseline-protocol-instance).
 The requirements below are to be understood solely within the context of this document.
 They are not meant to be generalized beyond this context.*

-[[R3]](#r3) Testability: A legally binding contract between parties can be implemented in a baseline system referencing the suggested [Order example](#commerical-agreement-as-verifiable-credential).
+[[R3]](#r3) Testability: A legally binding contract between parties can be implemented in a baseline system referencing the suggested [Order example](#commerical-agreement-as-verifiable-credential) as a W3C Verifiable Credential with its [test suite](https://github.com/w3c/vc-test-suite).

 #### **[D1]**
 The contract SHOULD be in an electronic form.

-[[D1]](#d1) Testability: A legally binding electronic contract between parties can be implemented in a baseline system referencing the suggested [Order example](#commerical-agreement-as-verifiable-credential).
+[[D1]](#d1) Testability: A legally binding contract between parties can be implemented in a baseline system referencing the suggested [Order example](#commerical-agreement-as-verifiable-credential) as a W3C Verifiable Credential with its [test suite](https://github.com/w3c/vc-test-suite).

 #### **[D2]**
 The functional terms of the contract SHOULD be represented on a BPI between the counterparties.